EnnoidMe/ENNOID-BMS/README.md

 This project aims to create a scalable & modular open source BMS for up to 1000V lithium-ion battery packs .

+See another similar project at www.foxbms.org/

 ## Features
-- Master board with STM32f3 MCU
+- Master board with STM32 MCU
 - Slaves boards equiped with Texas Instrument bq76PL455 16-cells battery monitor IC
 - Isolated CAN bus interface for cell voltage monitoring and charger detection, status monitoring + much more with future updates (like state of charge / state of health).
 - USB interface for serial communication and firmware upgrades (no need for a programmer -> HW serial bootloader is used).